Sparse PCA With Multiple Components: Semidefinite Optimization Approach

-To further tighten the semidefinite relaxation, we now leverage additional problem structure.
-For each component $t \in [r]$, the feasible set of all $k_t$-sparse components $\{ \bm{u} \in \mathbb{R}^p \: : \: \| \bm{u} \|_0 \leq k_t\}$ is permutation and sign invariant, i.e., for any feasible vector $\bm{u}$, any vector obtained by permuting or changing the sign of the coordinates of $\bm{u}$ is also feasible.
-Based on this observation, \cite{kim2021convexification} recently propose a lifted formulation for sparse PCA with a single PC which contains additional valid inequalities.
-To the best of our knowledge, their formulation leads to the strongest existing relaxation for sparse PCA with $r=1$, although it is less tractable than the relaxations developed in \cite{bertsimas2020solving,li2020exact} and cannot scale beyond $p=100$.
-Therefore, we now extend the valid inequalities in \cite{kim2021convexification}'s ``T-relaxation'' to sparse PCA problems with $r>1$.
-To do so, for each $t \in [r]$, we introduce an additional variable $\bm{F}^t$ to capture the entry-wise absolute value of $\bm{Y}^t$, and an additional matrix $\bm{G}^t$ which contains a sorted version of $\bm{F}^t$.
-We obtain:
+Now that we {have} introduced the sparsity of each PC, $k_t$, we can further tighten our semidefinite relaxations by leveraging valid inequalities obtained in the case of a single PC.
+For example, for each component $t \in [r]$, \cite{kim2021convexification} observe that the feasible set of all $k_t$-sparse components $\{ \bm{u} \in \mathbb{R}^p \: : \: \| \bm{u} \|_0 \leq k_t\}$ is permutation and sign invariant, i.e., for any feasible vector $\bm{u}$, any vector obtained by permuting or changing the sign of the coordinates of $\bm{u}$ is also feasible.
+Based on this observation, they propose a lifted formulation for sparse PCA with a single PC, which, to the best of our knowledge, leads to the strongest known relaxation for sparse PCA with $r=1$ which can be solved in polynomial time.
+For the sake of concision, we denote $(\bm{Y}^t, \bm{Z}_t) \in \mathcal{T}(k_t)$ the set of valid inequalities comprised in their ``T-relaxation'' (see Problem \eqref{prob:disjunctiverelax_permutationinvariant.full} in Section \ref{ssec:ec.sdp} for an explicit formulation) and consider the following relaxation:

-The additional variables $\bm{r}^{t,D}$ and $\bm{t}^{t,D}$ are introduced to enforce coupling constraints between the diagonal entries of $\bm{F}^t$ and $\bm{G}^t$ \citep[][eq.
-44]{kim2021convexification}, while $\bm{T}^t$ allows to couple $\bm{F}^t$ with the binary variables $\bm{Z}$ \citep[][eq.
-50]{kim2021convexification}.
-In contrast to \cite{kim2021convexification}, we explicitly require that each $\bm{F}^t$ is positive semidefinite (rather than that its $2 \times 2$ minors are), in order to obtain a stronger relaxation; we consider the $2 \times 2$ minors when developing a more tractable relaxation in the next section of the paper.

-We now offer several remarks on the strength and generality of this formulation compared to the ones proposed in the previous section: \begin{remark} Problem \eqref{prob:disjunctiverelax_permutationinvariant}'s relaxation requires that we have knowledge of $k_t$, the sparsity of each individual PC, in addition to $k=\sum_{t \in [r]}k_t$ alone.
-Indeed, the constraint $G_{i,j}^t=0$ if $i>k_t$ or $j>k_t$ is only linear if $k_t$ is known.
-Thus, \eqref{prob:disjunctiverelax_permutationinvariant}'s relaxation is less general than \eqref{prob:relax_ext_str}'s. \end{remark}